janneskruse/masterthesis_genai_spatialplan/README.md

 2. Create a new workspace under your username on the HPC cluster.
 You can do this by running `ws_allocate <name> <duration>` in the HPC shell, e.g. `ws_allocate master 30` to create a workspace named `<username>-master` for 30 days.
 3. Make sure to download and convert the respective building height dataset like done and explained in the notebook [osm_to_xarray.ipynb](./code/data_acquisition/osm_to_xarray.ipynb).
 For Germany there already is a parquet file containing the building height data [here](https://www.dropbox.com/scl/fi/g1krcq2zj5wb6letsf65m/building_heights_germany.parquet?rlkey=a8pmpqtlu9wowttvfxgcb5rjp&st=twctw6j3&dl=0) that you can download and save to [data/che_etal/Germany_Hungary_Iceland](./data/che_etal/Germany_Hungary_Iceland) for the pipeline to work on all German regions.
 4. Create the conda environment like indicated above and activate it: `conda activate genaiSpatialplan`.
+5. Download the Corine Landcover dataset from https://land.copernicus.eu/en/products/corine-land-cover/clc2018 and save it to the [data/corine](./data/corine) folder.
+Unfortunately, this dataset cannot be downloaded automatically due to the required user agreement, so you have to do this step manually.
+You will have to create an account at EU Copernicus and agree to the terms of use.
+After downloading, unzip the dataset and rename it to `Corine_Landcover_<year>` (rename the folder with DATA, Legend etc. - not the .tif file).
-5. Submit the pipeline to the HPC cluster using the [`submit_pipeline.py`](./code/data_acquisition/slurm/submit_pipeline.py) script: `python submit_pipeline.py`.
+6. Submit the pipeline to the HPC cluster using the [`submit_pipeline.py`](./code/data_acquisition/slurm/submit_pipeline.py) script: `python submit_pipeline.py`.
 This script will automatically create jobs for all pipeline steps.
 To check the status, run `squeue -u <username>` on the HPC cluster.

 ### Running the scripts standalone
 1. Create the conda environment like indicated above and activate it: `conda activate genaiSpatialplan`